-This returns events that contain tokens that start with the specified string.
+This returns events containing tokens that start with the specified string.

 This operation assumes that the string to search for is the end of a token and therefore always uses the token index.
 Like

-This returns events that contain tokens that end with the specified string.
+This returns events containing tokens that end with the specified string.

 Since these operations look for an exact match of the string to search for, they always use the token index.
 While

-These return events that contain tokens exactly match the specified string (either regarding or disregarding case).
+These return events containing tokens that exactly match the specified string (either regarding or disregarding case).

 These are the LINQ operations that sometimes use the token index, depending upon how the search string is formatted: